muesli/silhouette/README.md

 // estimate the amount of clusters in our data set
 // this returns the k with the highest score (where 2 <= k <= 8)
 k, score, err := EstimateK(d, 8, km)

-...
+// k is usually 3 for this example, with a score close to 1.0
+// note that k-means doesn't always converge optimally ...
 }
 ```